SlimIO/Governance/docs/tooling.md

 ```

 The `--noinstall` avoid to install npm dependencies on all projects.
 In you want all projects to have their node_modules ready, then remove this argument.

+> 👀 For more information please check the Sync documentation.